Axeia/RaiseChangeGenerator/README.md

 ﻿# RaiseChangeGenerator

-`RaiseChangeGenerator` is a C# source generator that automatically implements `INotifyPropertyChanged` for your properties, reducing boilerplate and making ViewModels cleaner and easier to maintain.
+`RaiseChangeGenerator` is a C# source generator that automatically implements RaisePropertyChanged for your (optionally proxied) properties, reducing boilerplate and making ViewModels cleaner and easier to maintain.

 ## Features